mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 [IONITY](https://ionity.eu) is building three chargers close to Kaunas (or Panevezys, I can't remember).
 The price is an outrageous 0,79€/kWh, but could be life-saving if need be.
+Alternatively, you can try [ZSE Drive](https://zsedrive.sk) which allows you to charge on Ionity chargers, with a 24 hours flat rate of 39€/24h.

 # Poland